chrultrabook/docs/src/docs/faq.md

 * Check the Supported Devices page, to ensure your device has functional RW_LEGACY firmware available.
 If so, flash RWL (RW_LEGACY firmware) and use that.

 ### Can I disable power-on when I open my Chromebook?
-* No. In what situation would you open your chromebook without the intention of turning it on anyways.
+* No. In what situation would you open your Chromebook without the intention of turning it on anyways.

 ### My Chromebook powers back on when I turn it off.
 How can I fix this?
 * You don't.
 Specific Chromebooks have this bug which takes too much effort to debug.
 If you were looking to disable power-on when you open the lid because of this, they are completely unrelated.